HenryAlbu/auto-Instagram-posting-bot/README.md

 * Multiple 9gag categories
 * Log into Instagram with Facebook credentials
 * Duplicate post prevention
-* Get Instagram users past photos and add photos those to queue
+* Get Instagram users past photos and to queue
 * Max post limit
 * Listens for new images
 * Automatically resizes images to fit Instagram